Introduction to midPoint Query Language

 assignment/targetRef/@/name = "End user"

-Object references are queried using matches filter or dereferencing operator @.
-See Advanced filters chapter below.
+Object references are queried using the matches filter, or the dereferencing operator @.
+See Advanced filters.

 QName